nestoregon/alphabot2pi_real/README.md

 cd alphabot2pi_real_ws
 git clone https://github.com/nestoregon/alphabot2pi_real/
 ```
-2. Change the name to src
+2. Change the name to src.
+The file downloaded from github has to change its name to src.
 ```
 mv alphabot2pi_real src
 ```
 3. Import raspicam_node to be able to use the camera.
-This package enables you to publish a stream video into a topic
+This package enables you to publish a stream video into a topic.
+Only used by the Raspberry camera.
 ```
 cd src; git clone https://github.com/UbiquityRobotics/raspicam_node.git; cd ..
 ```
-4. Create build and devel files
+4. Create build and devel files.
+The following command creates all the necessary build and devel files.
+This is why you only need to download the src, the other files are automatically generated after the following command
 ```
 catkin_make
 ```
-5. Source the workspace
+5. Source the workspace.
+To be able to use ```roslaunch``` ```roscd``` or ```rosrun``` the workspace must be sourced.
+Note: each new terminal window will not be sourced unless you edit the ~/.bashrc file, further details below.
 ```
 source devel/setup.bash
 ```